-The Field Learning Contract/Evaluation Form is due at mid placement and at the end of the placement.
+The Field Evaluation Form is due at mid placement and at the end of the placement.
 Mid placement evaluations are essential to provide feedback on progress and to outline areas needing continued improvement.

-The evaluation outlines the student's performance: 1) related to each program competency and its associated component behaviors; and, 2) each identified placement activity.
-Evaluation is based on a review of the learning contract, and on consideration of a student's progress in the agreed upon areas of skill development.
+The evaluation outlines the student's performance: 1) related to each program competency and its associated component behaviors; 2) each identified placement activity; and, 3) the submission of accurate time sheets, supervision record forms and other documentation, including the student's comments and self-reflection submission.
+Evaluation should be based on a review of the learning contract, and on consideration of a student's progress in the agreed upon areas of skill development, as well as the knowledge, values, skills, cognitive and affective processes and behaviors associated with professional competence.